vchavali/svadhyayam.github.io/the_analytical_framework_of_navyanyaya.md

 Below is a cheat sheet for all the Navyanyāya operators with their Sanskrit names and the symbols I'm using to represent them.
 The top block consistent of the three fundemental Navyanyāya operators: realization and the two negation types.
 The second block consists of some of the core operators that can be defined in terms of the first block.
 The last block contains the operators used to manipulate multi-place types.

-Also, remember that the symbol Γ is used to introduce a pronoun.

 | Sanskrit Name   | Symbol | Description   |
 |-----------------|--------|---------------|